Can stable and accurate neural networks be computed? -- On the barriers of deep learning and Smale's 18th problem

-Deep learning (DL) has demonstrated unparalleled accomplishments in fields ranging from image classification and computer vision \cite{krizhevsky2012imagenet,he2016deep,girshick2014rich}, voice recognition and automated diagnosis in medicine \cite{hinton2012deep,ma2015deep,dahl2011context}, to inverse problems and image reconstruction \cite{jin17,mccann2017convolutional,hammernik2018learning,arridge2019solving} (this list of areas is by no means exhaustive, see \cite{LeCun_Nature}, for example).
-However, at the same time, there is now overwhelming empirical evidence that DL leads to unstable methods, a phenomenon that seems universal and present in all the applications listed above \cite{SzZ-14,moosavi2016deepfool,akhtar2018threat,carlini2018audio,huang2018some,antun2020instabilities, finlayson2019adversarial} and in most of the new artificial intelligence (AI) technologies.
-These instabilities are often detected by what has been commonly known in the literature as ``adversarial attacks''.
-Moreover, the instabilities can be present even in random cases and not just worst-case scenarios \cite{gottschling2020troublesome} (see also ``stealth attacks'' introduced in \cite{tyukin2020adversarial} which concern perturbations to the AI system itself).
-There is a growing awareness of this problem in high-stake applications and society as a whole \cite{finlayson2019adversarial,baker2019workshop,hamonrobustness}, and instability seems to be the Achilles' heel of modern AI and DL -- see Figure \ref{fig:automap_pert} for an example (which is to be contrasted with Figure \ref{fig:automap_pert3}).
-Classical approximation theoretical results prove, however, that a continuous function can be approximated arbitrarily well by a neural network (NN).
-Thus, a stable problem described by a stable function can always be solved stably with a NN.
-This leads to the basic question: \begin{displayquote}
+Deep learning (DL) has demonstrated unparalleled accomplishments in fields ranging from image classification and computer vision \cite{krizhevsky2012imagenet}, voice recognition and automated diagnosis in medicine \cite{hinton2012deep}, to inverse problems and image reconstruction \cite{kamilov2015learning,jin17,hammernik2018learning}.
+However, there is now overwhelming empirical evidence that current DL techniques typically lead to unstable methods, a phenomenon that seems universal and present in all of the applications listed above \cite{SzZ-14,moosavi2016deepfool,antun2020instabilities, finlayson2019adversarial,tyukin2020adversarial}, and in most of the new artificial intelligence (AI) technologies.
+These instabilities are often detected by what has become commonly known in the literature as ``adversarial attacks''.
+Moreover, the instabilities can be present even in random cases and not just worst-case scenarios \cite{gottschling2020troublesome} - see Figure \ref{fig:Aihallucination} for an example of \textit{AI-generated hallucinations}.
+There is a growing awareness of this problem in high-stake applications and society as a whole \cite{finlayson2019adversarial,baker2019workshop,hamonrobustness}, and instability seems to be the Achilles' heel of modern AI and DL -- see Figure \ref{fig:automap_pert} (top row).
+For example, this is a problem in real-world clinical practice.
+Facebook and NYU's 2019 FastMRI challenge reported that networks that performed well in terms of standard image quality metrics were prone to false negatives, failing to reconstruct small, but physically-relevant image abnormalities \cite{knoll2020advancing}. {AI-generated hallucinations} poses a serious danger in applications such as medical diagnosis.
+Subsequently, the 2020 FastMRI challenge \cite{muckley2020state} focused on pathologies, noting, ``\textit{Such hallucinatory features are not acceptable and especially problematic if they mimic normal structures that are either not present or actually abnormal.
+Neural network models can be unstable as demonstrated via adversarial perturbation studies \cite{antun2020instabilities}.}''

+Nevertheless, classical approximation theorems show that a continuous function can be approximated arbitrarily well by a neural network (NN).
+Thus, stable problems described by stable functions can always be solved stably with a NN.
+This leads to the following fundamental question: